texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Fall 2021 proficiency exams will be held at the beginning of the Fall 2021 semester.
+Fall 2021 proficiency exams will be held around the beginning of the Fall 2021 semester, between Monday August 14 and Monday August 23rd.
 <!-- -->
-Specific dates and times will be posted here once they are available.
+Specific dates and times are given below, under the individual courses.

 All CS proficiency exams will be given remotely.
 <!-- -->
 Proctoring will be done over Zoom.
 <!-- -->
-Proctoring details and Zoom links will be posted here before exams begin.
+Sign-up and proctoring details and Zoom links will be posted below, under each individual course.
 <!-- -->
 Please check back for the most up-to-date information on the day of your exam.